Table of Contents [Show] |

 Address: 1 Clay Square, Charleston, WV 25301

 Capitol Street is the center of Charleston’s historic district.
 The atmosphere of the place takes you back to the mid-twentieth century!
 The streets are lined with sturdy old trees, the sidewalks are bustling with pedestrians, and the culture is friendly and inviting.
-Many of the shops have turned into professional offices, but there are still many places to shop, eat, and be entertained.
+Many shops have turned into professional offices, but there are still many places to shop, eat, and be entertained.
 Step inside to Pies and Pints for beer and pizza, or try the homemade ice cream at Ellen’s.

 Address: Capitol Street, Charleston, WV